|

 comes in many forms and variations but at the root is the desperate

-to survive in the emotional environment of his or her family.
+survive in the emotional environment of his or her family.

 Those strategies are based on the assumption that if love is not

-natural, plentiful and given freely by mother and father then it can
+natural, plentiful and given freely by mother and father, then it can

 be gained by one scheme or another by the child.
+The child will

-being loved - is enough to maintain the program.
+is enough to maintain the program.

 However, life is not perfect, people are not always nice, and the